xgr-network/XGR/docs/ui/builder137/XGR-Rules-Guide.md

 ## 8) Common Errors & Quick Fixes
 - Unknown placeholder → use `[` autocomplete to insert an existing key.
 - String without quotes → wrap with `"..."`.
-- Numeric comparison on strings → ensure the left side is numeric or convert upstream.
+- Numeric comparison on stringy values → ensure the left side is numeric or convert upstream.

 ---